dasensioco/edu-devcamp/HOL/HOL8/README.md

 1. Confirm that the bot service has been deployed.
 Click `Notifications` (the bell icon that is located along the top edge of the Azure portal).
 The notification will change from `Deployment started` to `Deployment succeeded`.
 After the notification changes to `Deployment succeeded`, click `Go to resource` on that notification.

+    **If you encounter errors when creating the bot delete it and start again.
+In many cases a second attempt will create a bot without errors.**

 [Back to top](#content)

 ---